 3 Reasons You Need Sustainable Content

-Sustainable content enables you to deal with the challenges posed by the recent Seismic Content Marketing Shift.
+Sustainable content helps you to deal with the challenges of the Seismic Content Marketing Shift.

-This seismic marketing shift results from the combined impact of 3 trends:
+This seismic marketing shift results from 3 trends:

 - Voice-First Marketing speaks in sentences to find content.